dhairyab0069/Coursify-AI/docs/weekly logs/dhairya-bhatia-individual-log.md

 ### Tasks Completed
 #### **Worked on V2.0 Branch**
 - updated the index page to include form for choosing form for content generation (Completed)
-- added functionality for slide generation.(Completed)
+- added functionality for slide generation, though not complete.(In Progress)
 - updated javascript handling and flask routes for handling new content generation features(Completed) Above worked on V2.0 Branch